Links

 Searching effectively in Data Explorer

-• The LIMIT clause is used to specify the number of records your query will return.
-By limiting your query, you can make it return results faster.
+• Use the LIMIT clause to specify the number of records your query will return.
+Limiting queries can return results more quickly.
 Panther limits the size of results to 100MB by default.

 • Snowflake groups files in S3 in micropartitions.
 When you filter by a time range (such as p_event_time or p_occurs_since()) in your query, Snowflake will only need to access specific partitions, which returns results more quickly.